-When downloading, an endpoint must reserve a transportlevel receive buffer to store incoming data, both because data can arrive out-of-order (but can only be delivered to the application-layer in-order) and because the speed at which the application reads from the transport can be lower than the network bandwidth.
+When downloading, an endpoint must reserve a transport-level receive buffer to store incoming data, both because data can arrive out-of-order (but can only be delivered to the application layer inorder) and because the speed at which the application reads from the transport can be lower than the network bandwidth.
 To prevent overshooting this buffer's capacity, endpoints utilize a Flow Control (FC) system to have the sender match its transmission rate to the speed at which the receive buffer can be emptied.
 For TCP, which abstracts transported data as a single, ordered byte stream, its singular "receive window" bounds the active bytes in flight allowance and grows and shrinks over time (e.g., a receive window of 0 means a sender should stop sending).
-In contrast, OUIC allows multiple concurrently active data streams (§3.2), and thus also defines a per-stream FC allowance, in addition to a connection-wide limit.
-QUIC's limits are expressed in maximum byte stream offsets [24], meaning they can never shrink and only grow in absolute values.
+In contrast, QUIC allows multiple concurrently active data streams (§3.2), and thus also defines a perstream FC allowance, in addition to a connection-wide limit.
+QUIC's limits are expressed in maximum byte stream offsets [23], meaning they can never shrink and only grow in absolute values.
 Updates to these limits are communicated in MAX(STREAM)DATA frames, yet it is up to the developer to decide on the frequency of and allowance amount included in these frames.
-This is an important aspect to get right, as too few or too low limit updates can stall a fast sender, even if the receive buffer is not fully occupied as the receiver's updates take a RTT to reach the sender [24].
+This is an important aspect to get right, as too few or too low limit updates can stall a fast sender, even if the receive buffer is not fully occupied as the receiver's updates take a RTT to reach the sender [23].
 We identify three main approaches (see also Figure 1):

 FC1 static allowance (A): the receive buffer size stays unchanged and the maximum allowance increases linearly.
+This requires a fixed amount of memory, but can cause stalls if the updates are delayed.

-FC2 growing allowance C: the receive buffer size grows over time, causing a non-linear relationship.
+FC2 growing allowance \bigcirc : the receive buffer size grows over time, causing a non-linear relationship.
+This reduces the risk of being FC stalled, but requires more memory.

-FC3 autotuning: the receive buffer size is dynamic, based on RTT estimates and application data consumption rate [40].
-Interestingly, we find no current QUIC stacks do the more advanced FC3.
-Just 3/11 do FC2, while most of the 8/11 stacks doing FC1 simply simply update their absolute FC limits by adding the static buffer size once the receiving application has consumed 50% of the incoming data.
-Some however do show interesting variations.
-Firstly, quiche employs FC2 and updates at the 50% mark, but does not add the full buffer size.
-Instead it adds the amount of bytes the application has consumed (i.e., with every update, the allowance increase is halved, which in turn leads to an increasing update frequency to keep the total allowance static (B)).
-Secondly, quant uses FC1, but allows stream-level allowance to grow beyond the connection-level limit (D), which could stall fast senders.
+FC3 autotuning: the receive buffer size is dynamic, based on RTT estimates and application data consumption rate [40, 44].
+This balances memory requirements against the potential for stalls.

+Interestingly, we find only one QUIC stack (quiche) employs the more advanced FC3.
+Just 3/12 do FC2, while most of the 8/12 stacks doing FC1 simply update their absolute FC limits by adding the static buffer size once the receiving application has consumed 50% of the incoming data.
+Some however do exhibit interesting variations.
+Firstly, quiche initially used FC1 and updated at the 50% mark, but did not add the full buffer size.
+Instead it added the amount of bytes the application had consumed, meaning that with every update the allowance increase was halved.
+This in turn led to an increasing update frequency to keep the total allowance static (see B), which is bad for goodput efficiency (see §3.3).
+After reviewing our results, they updated to FC3 [14].
+Secondly, quant uses FC1, but allows streamlevel allowance to grow beyond the connection-level limit (see D), which could stall fast senders on this connection-level allowance.